 What's in a Name: The God of Small Things is the kind of book you'll remember forever for its relentless brilliance and beauty.
 Its author, Arundhati Roy, writes with such poignancy that the setting of Kerala, India, is sure to top your travel bucket list.
 It's nicknamed "God's Own Country" because of its natural beauty (hence the novel's title).
 This story has a little bit of everything, from family tragedy to forbidden love, political unrest, and alliteration galore.
-We witness the interconnection between the details and the bigness, both good and bad.
 In this book, everything has a personality, whether it's the house, the feeling, the country, and then the characters themselves, a coffin, and a dead child in the coffin.
 You can read this book as a teen or an adult, and each time you return, it's a humbling, eye-opening experience.

 Tone Teaser: "But what was there to say?
 Only that there were tears.
 Only that Quietness and Emptiness fitted together like stacked spoons.
 Only that there was a snuffling in the hollows at the base of a lovely throat.
 Only that a hard honey-colored shoulder had a semicircle of teethmarks on it.
 Only that they held each other close, long after it was over.
 Only that what they shared that night was not happiness, but hideous grief.
 Only that once again they broke the Love Laws.
 That lay down who should be loved.
 And how.
 And how much."

-What's in a Name: At the crux of it, The Unbearable Lightness by Milan Kundera is a philosophical story about love and fate.
+What's in a Name: At the crux of it, The Unbearable Lightness of Being by Milan Kundera is a philosophical story about love and fate.
 It explores the complexities of choice and how our decisions shape us and those around us.
-Exploring the personal lives of four very different individuals within the historic setting of Prague Spring in 1968, Kundera challenges the reader to think about the interconnectedness between personal and public life.
+Exploring the personal lives of four very different individuals within the historic setting of Prague in the spring of 1968, Kundera challenges the reader to think about the interconnectedness between personal and public life.